-Also known as one-seed juniper, can grow about 25 feet tall.
-It has flat leaves and bluish-green berries, which reach there maturity in one year.
+Can grow about 25 feet tall.
+It has flat leaves and bluish-green berries, which reach their maturity in one year.
 Berries may be crushed, added whole to food as a flavoring.
-The historical use of medicine are for diabetes, tuberculosis, scurvy, fever, cough, rheumatism, toothache and to promote menstruation, arthritis, asthma, congestion and muscle stiffness.

 Storage: Store in a sealed container in a cool, dry place.